 You’ve probably noticed that cats spend a lot of time and energy communicating with other cats in their lives, but that very little of that communication is in the form of meows.
 If they talked as much as they gestured (including marking their territory and their humans), the odds are good that you’d wish they’d just shut up.
 Of course, because most humans aren’t nearly as good as observing body language and understanding the feline communication of subtle ear movements and tail twitches, they often “use their words” to help us understand these cat sounds.

 Cats’ vocabulary is just as rich and subtle as their body language (including ways they express affection).
 Here are some of my favorite cat sounds and what they mean.
 Let’s start with the basics.

 Kittens are much more likely to meow than adults.
-Because kittens are born unable to hear and see, they make this noise to alert their mother that they need attention.
+Because kittens are born unable to hear and see, they meow to alert their mother that they need attention.
+So, why is your adult cat meowing?
 Adult cats rarely meow at each other, but they may meow at us for the same reasons.
 (Humans sometimes meow at each other, but it’s usually for laughs.)
 Check out this kitten crying for its mother.

 Cats purr when they’re content, but they also purr as a way to comfort themselves when they’re sick or injured.
 The auditory frequency of the purr, around 25 cycles per second, is thought to have healing properties, and it almost certainly acts as an internal massage.
 (Read more about the purr here from behaviorist Marilyn Krieger.)